mikemuryn/SecureApp/README.md

 maintained by **Mike Muryn (Revision 3.0, October 2025)**.
 All code must comply with its guidelines for formatting, testing, documentation, and CI/CD enforcement.

+### 🗺️ Development Roadmap

+See [ROADMAP.md](./ROADMAP.md) for the complete development plan, feature priorities, and future enhancements.

 ## 🔐 Security Features

 - **Strong Authentication**: Password-based login with account lockout protection